AnonymousUserII/fft-viewer/README.md

 ./fft [file_path.wav]
 ```
 When in file player mode, you can drop other WAVs onto the window to switch to them.

-### Note
-For some reason, the playback sample rate does not change when dragging in files.
-For the first track, sample rate will work, but will not be changed between files.
-In effect, changing from 44.1kHz to 48kHz will result in a ~8% slowdown.